Advocacy Network for Children To Hold a Flag Raising Ceremony

-Since opening its doors over 25 years ago, Advocacy Network for Children has advocated for thousands of abused and neglected children in Adams County.
+Since opening its doors nearly 30 years ago, Advocacy Network for Children has advocated for thousands of abused and neglected children in Adams County.
 Protecting and upholding the rights of children when wrongs have been committed against them is the heart of its mission.